evan-kapantais/typewriter/README.md

 **Initialising With Arguments**

-You can customise your global typewrite values that will apply to all DOM element that do not specify their own specific parameters.
-Initialising with values could look something like this.
+You can customise your global typewriter values that will be applied to all DOM element that do not specify their own parameters.
+Initialisation with arguments could look something like this.

 ```javascript
 const typewriter = new Typewriter();